Anthropic

 MLflow 3.12.0 introduces multimodal tracing, allowing storage and rich rendering of PDFs, audio, and images as artifact attachments in tracing spans.
 It also adds AI Gateway guardrails to prevent unsafe model inputs/outputs and extends coding agent tracing support to Codex, Gemini, and Qwen.

-MLflow 3.12.0rc0 introduces enhanced AI agent development features, including automatic tracing for more AI coding assistants and OpenClaw, along with new AI Gateway Guardrails for safety checks.
-It also adds multimodal trace attachments for images and audio in the UI, and a new mlflow.diffusers flavor for saving and serving diffusion models.
+MLflow 3.12.0rc0 introduces enhanced AI agent development features, including automatic tracing for more AI coding assistants and OpenClaw, along with new AI Gateway guardrails for safety checks.
+It also adds multimodal trace attachments for viewing images, audio, and files in the UI, and a new `mlflow.diffusers` flavor for saving and serving diffusion models.

 The SDK now automatically detects AI coding agents and appends agent information to HTTP request headers, while also removing the unused `experimentalIsUnifiedHost` field from `DatabricksConfig`.
-A bug fix addresses `X-Databricks-Org-Id` header issues for `SharesExtImpl.list()` on SPOG hosts, and several API changes introduce new services like `secretsUc()` and `supervisorAgents()`, along with breaking changes to method paths for various update operations.
+A bug fix addresses `X-Databricks-Org-Id` header issues for `SharesExtImpl.list()` on SPOG hosts, and several API method paths have changed, which are breaking changes.

 WorkspaceExt upload/download and SharesExt list now include the X-Databricks-Org-Id header for SPOG host compatibility.
-WorkspaceClient.get_workspace_id avoids an API call when the workspace ID is already known, fixing a failure on SPOG hosts.
+WorkspaceClient.get_workspace_id avoids an API call when the workspace ID is already known, fixing a SPOG host failure.

 NewsGenAI - For Data Engineers Agenda & Introduction | LLM & Agentic AI | LangChain & LangGraph | Claude